lykmapipo/common/DOCUMENTATION.md

 #### mapToLower(values)

-convert list of values to lower values
+Convert list of values to lower values